kharrigian/kharrigian.github.io/_pages/about.md

 **June 2023** - I've started a 3-month internship at [<span style="color:blue">Netflix</span>](https://www.netflix.com).
 I'll be investigating ways to leverage audio-visual representations to improve audience size forecasting.

 **March 2023** - New paper alert: "Health Disparities in Lapses in Diabetic Retinopathy Care" has been accepted by *Ophthalmology Science*.
 This study uses NLP to augment information contained within the EHR and provides further evidence of (in)equality in the American healthcare system.
-Find the preprint [<span style="color:blue">here</span>](https://doi.org/10.1016/j.xops.2023.100295).
+Find the paper [<span style="color:blue">here</span>](https://doi.org/10.1016/j.xops.2023.100295).

 **May 2022** - New paper alert: "Then and Now: Quantifying the Longitudinal Validity of Self-Disclosed Depression Diagnoses" has been accepted to CLPsych.
 Learn about some of the pernicious biases that arise when using diagnosis self-disclosures to annotate mental health status in the paper available [<span style="color:blue">here</span>](https://kharrigian.github.io/files/CLPsychThenAndNow.pdf).